Login

 The company is the world’s best Hepatitis a Virus HAV Rapid Test supplier.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.

-Other methodologies, such as controlled drinking paradigms, provide standardized methods for assessing biomarkers such as EtG-I (Jatlow et al., 2014).
-Nevertheless, use of self-reported drinking as a validity outcome provides an opportunity to evaluate the accuracy of EtG-I in samples where controlled drinking experiments are inappropriate.
+Other methodologies, such as controlled drinking paradigms, provide standardized methods for assessing biomarkers like EtG-I. However, using self-reported drinking data offers a way to validate the accuracy of EtG-I in scenarios where controlled drinking experiments are impractical.

 • Multiple cutoffs for ethyl glucuronide immunoassay (EtG-I) were compared with drinking self-report.